Finding Villas for Sale

 When searching on these sites, make sure to sort by price as that will make it easier to spot duplicate listings and falsely inflated m2 information.

 Another thing to be aware of is that some agents refuse to work with other agents (for various reasons), resulting in the agent you’re working with telling you a property has sold when it hasn’t, so make sure to double-check with another agent.
 Also, many deals fall through — a property with an offer on it is far from a done deal and very well may end up back on the market.

-You can find listings of villas that owners are trying to sell directly on PAP and ImmoGo.
 On the French Riviera, the seller pays for the agent’s fees, but those fees are baked into the price, so if you buy direct you might be able to negotiate a lower price.

 Reading Real Estate Listings